-Furthermore, the brand has reduced its carbon emissions by 25% and offers carbon neutral shipping while all packaging is recyclable and/or sources from recycled materials.
+Furthermore, the brand has reduced its carbon emissions by 25% and offers carbon-neutral shipping while all packaging is recyclable and/or sourced from recycled materials.

 (US Store only with International Shipping)

 Kjaer Weis’ compact products are refillable, so you never have to worry about accumulating packaging.
 Including everything from lipsticks to pressed powders.